mlflow/mlflow/docs/source/models.rst

 to be logged in MLflow format via the :py:func:`mlflow.tensorflow.save_model()` and :py:func:`mlflow.tensorflow.log_model()` methods.
 These methods also add the ``python_function`` flavor to the MLflow Models that they produce, allowing the models to be interpreted as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_model()`.
+This loaded PyFunc model can be scored with both DataFrame input and numpy array input.
 Finally, you can use the :py:func:`mlflow.tensorflow.load_model()` method to load MLflow Models with the ``tensorflow`` flavor as TensorFlow graphs.